 A growing number of grandparents in BC are living with and raising their grandchildren.
 In this story, a grandmother shares her very personal experience with becoming the legal guardian of her daughter’s child.
-To protect the privacy of her daughter and grandchild, names have been redacted.
+To protect her daughter's and grandchild's privacy, names have been redacted.

 Stuck in the system

 I remember getting the call from MCFD like it was yesterday.
 It was Friday, December 30, 2016, at 9 am.
 A clear, cool day.

 In our summer issue, we explored how difficult but important it is to share our not-so-perfect moments.
 In this piece, Caroline shares one of hers.
 We hope it encourages you.

 “Mom, when did Mamoo see me for the first time?”
 My child asked this question completely out of the blue.
 (By the way, Mamoo is my mom.)

 I turned to my child and explained that Mamoo came the very next day after my child arrived at our home.

 “Did she hold me like this?
 How did I act to her?
 Show me how I was held.”

 Lori Holden literally wrote the book on open adoption (The Open-Hearted Way to Open Adoption: Helping Your Child Grow Up Whole).
 In this article, she presents a new way of thinking about openness.